Can you provide an overview of the program?

 How much time will I need to spend each week in class and on homework?

 Most Adult Degree Completion Program courses are three units.
 The Business Administration major meets one night a week for four hours with some supplemental online coursework.
 All other three unit ADC courses meet once a week for two hours.
-While actual homework will vary from course to course, the guideline is to anticipate three hours of work outside of the classroom for every one credit (unit) weekly.

 Do you have a computer I can use?

 Yes, we have computers, scanners, and printers for student use in the library.

 Dominican is an independent, international, learner-centered university of Catholic heritage located in San Rafael, California.
 Read our Facts and Figures.